 How long before I can make “good” money?

-It may take some time (6-18 months) to begin to get business but also to get continuous business depends a lot on your repeat clients and their referrals — which in turn depends on how good your work is.
-Consider whether your finances, working style, and preferences allow for this.
+It may take some time (6-18 months) to begin to get continuous business.
+Getting continuous business depends a lot on your repeat clients and their referrals — which in turn depends on how good your work is.
+Consider whether your finances, working style, and preferences allow for this timeframe.
 Many indexers moonlight at first until they can count on new and repeat business.

 How many books can I do in a month?

 The total process — reading, marking, entering, editing — depends upon your skill and the needs of the book.
-Those indexing philosophy might be able to do 100 pages a week, although other indexers and other topics can go more quickly — up to 300 or more pages a week depending on the book’s topic, its organization, and the indexer’s skill.
+Speed varies according to the book’s topic, its organization, and the indexer’s skill.
 The simpler the topics, the better organized the text, the better organized the indexer, then the quicker the indexing process.

 Is there business out there?